 Many RVs and campers can provide the luxury and convenience of being able to do your laundry in your motorhome while enjoying your open road adventures.

 Typically, most motorhomes or campers do not come with a washer/dryer already installed.
-However, they do have an option of having the hookups installed, which is often located in a closet or wardrobe.
+However, they do have the option of having the hookups installed, which is often located in a closet or wardrobe.
 Then you simply select and purchase a washer/dryer combo when you buy your RV.

 Adding a washer/dryer can make life on the open road much more convenient, allowing for more efficient use of your time.
 If you have your own washer/dryer installed in your RV, you can do your laundry while at your campground.
 And this beats being stuck all day pumping quarters into the machines at some laundromat!